enricoros/deep-south/README.md

 ## Deep South (Park)
-South Park conversation generator, ideally based on deep learning
+South Park conversation generator, ideally based on deep learning.

+Compared to Microsoft's Tay (@tayandyou) this is much safer and family friendlier.
+Although this was designed to be horrible, while Tay was designed to be chill.
+I think I've failed here :)

 DEMO: http://enricoros.github.io/deep-south